 paid for using organizational funds or organized collection of funds by the organization members; or

-All officially-recognized fraternities and sororities at Texas State must register and update chapter information with the DOS on an annual basis at the end of every spring semester, in accordance with the student organization handbook.
+All officially-recognized fraternities and sororities at Texas State must register and update chapter information with DOS on an annual basis at the end of every spring semester, in accordance with the Student Organization Handbook.

-Chapter Information Updates: Fraternities and sororities will provide all information requested concerning the officers and advisors of the organization, and general chapter information using the forms provided by the DOS.
+Chapter Information Updates – Fraternities and sororities will provide all information requested concerning the officers and advisors of the organization and general chapter information using the forms provided by DOS.

-Membership Rosters: Fraternities and sororities will provide updated information on the current status of their members.
-Organizations will bear the responsibility of updating their rosters with the DOS any time a change occurs between reporting periods, but no later than the first day of semester finals.
-These records will be used to calculate Greek grade reports each semester.
+Membership Rosters – Fraternities and sororities will provide updated information on the current status of their members.
+Organizations will bear the responsibility of updating their rosters with DOS any time a change occurs between reporting periods, but no later than the first day of semester finals.
+These records will be used to calculate organization grade reports each semester.

 REVIEWERS OF THIS SA/PPS